 #1 It Strengthens Your Leg Muscles

 In cycling, the legs are quite obviously doing the bulk of the work.
 From the quadriceps down to the hamstrings, calves, and even the feet, your legs will be almost fully engaged.
-That vigorous extension and contraction will stress all the muscles in the lower body, and will result in stronger and more defined legs.
+That vigorous extension and contraction will stress all the muscles in the lower body and will result in stronger and more defined legs.

 With those strong legs, a martial artist would generate more power when throwing their kicks, in addition to feeling quicker when moving forward or evading attacks.
+You’ll be throwing kicks like ONE Bantamweight Muay Thai World Champion Nong-O Gaiyanghadao in no time.

 #2 It Enhances The Upper Body